-Four-Layer Meat and Potatoes in a Skillet is my go-to recipe for a busy day when I don’t want to go to the grocery store but the pantry is almost empty.
+Sneak Peek: Ground Beef and Potatoes Skillet with bacon is a go-to recipe for a busy day when you are too tired to think about what to cook and the pantry is almost empty.
+2/11/21

-We first came to love 4-Layer Meat and Potatoes in a Skillet when camping.
-I know just about anything tastes better when you eat it in the woods, but whenever I’m in the mood for meatloaf and potatoes, this is a great substitute that takes much less time to prepare.
+We first came to love this recipe when camping.
+I know just about anything tastes better when you eat it in the woods, but whenever I’m in the mood for meatloaf and potatoes, this is an easy substitute that takes much less time to prepare.

 Know what else makes food taste better?
 (Not cooking it yourself doesn’t count here.)